 - Generates a local-configuration.yaml file in the /opt/flexnetls/producer directory.
 This file contains optional settings specific to the local service environment.
 Generally, these settings are initially disabled; you can edit or enable them as needed once the service is installed.
-See Edit "local-configuration.yaml" (Linux) for details. - By default, enables the standard Syslog process for logging on the license server service.
-If desired, you can enable Systemd logging to be used in place of Syslog once the service is installed.
-For details, see More About systemd Logging. - Starts the license server service.
+See Edit "local-configuration.yaml" (Linux) for details. - By default, enables the standard Syslog process for logging on the license server service. - Starts the license server service.